One question that many cleaning contractors often ask is, how does one make the move from residential cleaning jobs to commercial cleaning?

 These jobs don’t require a crew and they don’t require industrial-grade cleaning equipment.

 What it does require is meticulous performance in a delicate space.
-You are constantly handling peoples’ personal things in a residential job, which leads to nit-picky clientele and long periods of time doing small tasks.
+You are constantly handling customers' personal things in a residential job, which leads to nit-picky clientele and long periods of time spent performing small tasks.

 When moving to the world of commercial cleaning, the first thing you must do is learn to work fast at odd hours.

 The details are no longer important in a commercial cleaning job.
 Speed is key to getting the job done before business hours.

 You will not be handling your client’s personal items or working in their living space.
 This means you can work faster and worry less about the placement of objects, etc.

 You must retrain your staff to work quickly and to cover large amounts of ground.
 This is why it is necessary to work with a crew.
 You can make checklists to make the process easier.

 When moving to commercial cleaning, you will the sales process begins by doing walkthroughs before you start a job.
 This initial tour of the space will give you a good idea about the scope of work.
 You will later use the notes to write a proposal that includes your estimate.